jhconning/Trade340/notes/Krugman In Praise.md

 title: Krugman In Praise
 title_custom: true
 tags: [draft, Notebooks/Modules/M02_Ricardo, Notebooks/Readings/Ricardian]
+pinned: true
 created: '2019-09-04T12:11:22.610Z'
-modified: '2021-01-27T23:57:04.980Z'
+modified: '2021-02-04T06:10:26.473Z'
 ---

 ## Krugman in Praise of Cheap Labor

 - ""While fat-cat capitalists might benefit from globalization, the biggest beneficiaries are, yes, Third-World workers."

   I disagree with what he had said here, the biggest beneficiaries are Third-World *capitalists*.
-Businesses move their production to the third because it can cut costs and boost profits.
+Businesses move their production to the third world because it can cut costs and boost profits.
 But labor in any part of the world cannot compete with the machines of the future.
 Growth is entirely unequal and that we also know inequality is detrimental to future growth."

   - Factors of production; residual claimants.